 Don’t be indifferent when you see people who need help.
 Your action can save lives.

 WHAT TO DO AT THE FESTIVAL SITE

-In case of an accident, turn the nearest security guard of the Festival.
+In case of an accident, turn to the nearest security guard of the Festival.

-If a child is missing, go to the State Police tent, which is located next to the school by the second entrance of the Festival site.
+If a child is missing, go to the State Police tent.
 Don’t leave children unattended.

 Always make sure your child knows your phone number – write it on the child’s clothing or give them a business card with your name and phone number.

-If you are robbed, your belongings have disappeared or you have found belongings left unattended, go to the State Police tent, which is located next to the school by the second entrance at the Festival site.
+If you are robbed, your belongings have disappeared or you have found belongings left unattended, go to the State Police tent.

-Don’t leave your belongings unattended, lock your vehicle, don’t bring valuable things into the Festival site.
+Don’t leave your belongings unattended, lock your vehicle, and don’t bring valuable things into the Festival site.

-Don’t damage any equipment of the Festival.
+Don’t damage any equipment at the Festival.
 If you see damaged structures, fences, electric cables, don’t touch them and inform the Festival’s Security Service!